 Related: How to test a Filebeat configuration

-- Restart the Filebeat service.
+- Restart Filebeat to apply the input.

 $ sudo systemctl restart filebeat